ariadne-cps/ariadne/doc/smt_solver_design.md

 terminal-uncertified case directly instead of carrying a redundant Boolean flag.
 Parallel child suppression remains semantically meaningful under races, but its decision is isolated in a deterministic helper so both outcomes can be tested.
+Conflict analysis relies on the 1-UIP implication-graph invariant: while more than one current-level literal remains, a resolvable trail pivot exists.
+Theory nogoods likewise contain only variables originating from encoded theory atoms.
+Iteration over those structures therefore does not represent a fall-through/end state that the solver can reach.

 ## Important rejected approaches